bfauber71/MyParkingMgr/replit.md

 -   **Black & White Ticket Design:** Optimized ticket designs for thermal printers by converting colors to black and white with enhanced borders and text.
 -   **Accessibility:** Improved contrast on text and elements for better readability.
 -   **Duplicate Vehicle Detection:** Functionality to find and display duplicate vehicles based on tag/plate number, with options to edit or delete duplicates.
+-   **Non-Resident/Guest Vehicle Tracking:** Support for marking vehicles as resident or guest, including tracking the "guest of" apartment number.
+-   **Ticket Type System:** Differentiation between 'WARNING' and 'VIOLATION' ticket types, selectable during creation and displayed on tickets.
+-   **Zebra ZQ510 Mobile Printer Integration:** Generation of ZPL (Zebra Programming Language) code for thermal tickets, with options to download ZPL files or view code, optimized for the Zebra ZQ510.
+-   **Timezone Configuration:** Configurable timezone setting for the system, affecting the real-time clock display and violation ticket timestamps.

 ### System Design Choices